 Soon, as this burst evens out, regulations and research will have caught up and will be able to provide the public with the information and quality products they need to keep them safe and informed.
 As new research is released each day, and the benefits of CBD are constantly being updated, we suggest you continue to research and talk to your doctor about what is currently known.
 Your doctor and you can come up with a plan and decide if CBD treatment may be right for you and your fertility journey.
 If you have other ailments, CBD may help alleviate them so you can focus on your fertility.
 The best course of action is to work closely with your doctor, keep yourself informed, and look toward the horizon with a hopeful attitude.

 Thankfully, Reproductive Health and Wellness Center has a team that stays consistently informed and curious and is always looking for new information.
 If a patient is thinking about a certain course of action, we will work closely with them to give them the highest quality and most up to date research and medical treatments available.
-We have a network of knowledgeable professionals and our founder Dr Rosencrantz cares deeply about providing you with the best care possible.
+We have a network of knowledgeable professionals and our founder Dr. Rosencrantz cares deeply about providing you with the best care possible.
 We are always looking for the most cutting edge fertility options while making sure we are keeping you safe, healthy, and giving you the highest possible chance of building your family.
-If you would like to talk to us about any questions you may have, we are available at (949) 516-0606, or you can directly schedule a free consultation with Dr. Marcus Rosencrantz by clicking here.
+If you would like to talk to us about any questions you may have, we are available at (949) 516-0606, or you can directly schedule a consultation with Dr. Marcus Rosencrantz by going here.